Skip to main content

 Fear not, little flock; for it is your Father's good pleasure to give you the kingdom.

 These were Jesus' words to His disciples, illustrating that He was the Good Shepherd.
+God doesn't give reluctantly — it is His good pleasure to bless you.
+Let this truth quiet every anxious thought.

 Seek the Lord and his strength, seek his face continually.

-Men need inspiration, strength, and comfort, especially in times of need.
-As priests of their families and the Lord expecting much of them, you can see why a man should be strong in the Lord.
-I pray that you shall always draw on the Word at all times.
-I pray that you have the guidance and to be in reliance of the Lord.
-And that His blessings will be upon you.
-Amen
+I pray that you will always draw on the Word at all times.
+I pray that you have the guidance and reliance of the Lord in every decision you make.
+And that His blessings will be upon you and your household.
+Amen.